David Pack: with Alan Parsons

-In 2004 David co-wrote & sang “You Can Run” for Parsons’ “A Valid Path” LP.
+In 2004 Pack co-wrote and sang "You Can Run" for Parsons' A Valid Path LP.

-Prior to that he joined Alan for 2001 Beatles tribute “A Walk Down Abbey Road” tour of America & Japan that included Ann Wilson/ Heart, Todd Rundgren, Jon Entwistle/ Who.
-David performed triple duty singing Alan’s songs, his own songs and Beatle songs, while playing guitar in spectacular 3 hour tour de force evemt in major concert venues.
-Then Pack sang “I Won’t Be Led Astray” with Joe Bonamassa on guitar, for Parsons 2022 “From the New World” LP.
+Prior to that he joined Parsons for 2001 Beatles tribute "A Walk Down Abbey Road" tour of America and Japan that included Ann Wilson/Heart, Todd Rundgren, Jon Entwistle/Who.
+Pack performed triple duty singing Parsons' songs, his own songs and Beatle songs, while playing guitar in spectacular 3-hour tour de force event in major concert venues.
+Then Pack sang "I Won't Be Led Astray" with Joe Bonamassa on guitar, for Parsons 2022 From the New World LP.